mbr/alcohol/docs/source/mixins.rst

 .. py:class:: alcohol.mixins.EmailMixin

-   A mixin that adds a field `email` to your model and supports the generation of tokens to activate the user supplied address.
-For this, a field `unverified_email` is also added.
+   A mixin that uses the attributes `email` and `unverified_email`  and supports the generation of tokens to activate the user supplied address.

    When changing a users email address, set it to `unverified_email`, create an activation token, mail it to the user and have him enter it back.
 After